oemof/oemof-solph/docs/introductory_tutorials/ev_charging.rst

 This, of course, can only happen while the car is present at work.
 Same with avalibility data at home charging, we will create a data set for avalibility at work.
 When it is set to 0, car is not present at the work.
-When it is set to 1, car is able to connect to work charge station (between morning arrival and the evening departure from work)
+When it is set to 1, car is able to connect to work charge station (between morning arrival and the evening departure from work).

 .. literalinclude:: /../tutorials/introductory/ev_charging/ev_charging_3.py
     :language: python